 Now if you wanted to change Ms. Marvel’s name to make her more independent from the original Captain, I might understand… I would disagree with it and dislike it, but I would at least understand the logic behind it.
 (Just don’t call her Warbird, okay?
 Because that name was really awful.
 What the hell is a “war bird,” anyway?)
 Taking the name “Captain Marvel,” however, feels like a step in precisely the opposite direction.
 Instead of distancing herself from Captain Marvel and asserting more independence, it’s like her identity is being swallowed up in his entirely.
 Why would Carol Danvers do this?
 Why would she want to?

 Circling back to Wonder Woman: This is why her solo film debut was such a big deal and garnered such a huge response from the female audience.
 Wonder Woman was the first costumed superheroine to star in her own title and her identity was her own.
-She didn’t take her name, costume, and powers from some previous white male superhero named “Wonder Man.”
+She didn’t take her name, costume, and powers from some previous male superhero named “Wonder Man.”
 Wonder Woman is an original, a pioneering character—the real deal.

 Same scenario with Luke Cage when his show premiered on Netflix last fall.
 African American viewers were particularly excited by it because Luke Cage belongs to them; was made for them.
 And I have no doubt we’ll see a similar response from this audience when the Black Panther movie comes out in February.

 So I fully support the effort to diversify the line, but I’d like to emphasize the word “effort” here.
 Put in the man hours, people; do the WORK.
 Do what artistic and creative people are supposed to do—CREATE.
-Recycling and re-purposing established characters is a cheap cop out that never works anyway.
+Recycling and re-purposing established characters is a cheap cop out that always fails anyway.
 Quite frankly, the superhero genre could use the fresh blood that new characters would bring to it.
 It’s not only the right course from an ethical standpoint, it also makes good business sense.